remarkjs/react-markdown/readme.md

 Use of `react-markdown` is secure by default.
 Overwriting `transformLinkUri` or `transformImageUri` to something insecure will open you up to XSS vectors.
-Furthermore, the `remarkPlugins` and `rehypePlugins` you use and `components` you write may be insecure.
+Furthermore, the `remarkPlugins`, `rehypePlugins`, and `components` you use may be insecure.

 To make sure the content is completely safe, even after what plugins do, use [`rehype-sanitize`][sanitize].
-That plugin lets you define your own schema of what is and isn’t allowed.
+It lets you define your own schema of what is and isn’t allowed.

 ## Related

 *   [`MDX`](https://github.com/mdx-js/mdx)
     — JSX *in* markdown
 *   [`remark-gfm`](https://github.com/remarkjs/remark-gfm)
-    — Plugin for GitHub flavored markdown support
+    — add support for GitHub flavored markdown support
+*   [`react-remark`][react-remark]
+    — modern hook based alternative
+*   [`rehype-react`][rehype-react]
+    — turn HTML into React elements

 ## Contribute